kubewarden/rfc/rfc/0022-policy-lifecycle.md

    - If an error occurs, the status condition of type `Ready` will be set to `False` with the appropriate reason and message.
 9. The `Ready` status is propagated to the `Policy` CRD.
 10. When all the replicas have set the `Ready` status to true, the controller creates a Webhook configuration with the `generation` query parameter set to the `PolicyRevision` generation.
-11. The policy is now read to be used.
+11. The policy is now ready to be used.

 The policy update lifecycle will be as follows: